smg6511/flexo-archives-widget/readme.txt

 == Screenshots ==

-1. An expanded archive list and several collapsed archive lists.
+1. An expanded archive list and a collapsed archive list.

-== ChangeLog ==
+== Changelog ==

+= 2.1.1 =

+* Restores compatibility with PHP4.
+Sorry about that. :(

+= 2.1.0 =

+* Reimplemented as a class.
+* Fixed issue where users of the standalone function couldn't enable post counts.
+* Play nice with the getarchives_where and getarchives_join filters.
+* Initial internationalization support.

 = 2.0.3 =